Toshinaki/MATLAB_PTB_Questionnaire/README.md

 1. Any key click would do.
 2. Move mouse to the top edge or bottom edge to scroll.
 (I use this because that linux don't support GetMouseWheel function ORZ)

+### Gamepad:
+1. B to make choice
+2. LB, RB to travel among questions
+3. Up, Down (or Left, Right for likert) to select answer

 ## Todo:

 1. save selections to a file
-2. Is there a way to register key-press instead of the ugly "if elseif end".
+2. Is there a way to register key-press instead of the ugly(?) "~~if elseif end~~ swtich".
-3. Support for ~~mouse and~~ gamepad
+3. ~~Support for mouse and gamepad~~
 4. ~~Rewrote the code that draws rects~~
+5. Deal with large file

 ## License
 For personal practice or learning, play with it freely;)